laminba2003/blog/content/spring/building-restful-web-services.md

 {{< / highlight >}}

-The last piece of our three-tier architecture is the controllers in the ***com.spring.training.controller*** package.
+The last piece of our three-tier architecture is the controllers which are stored in the ***com.spring.training.controller*** package.
-They handle the incoming requests and do the processing with the use of the service objects.
+They handle the incoming HTTP requests and do the processing with the use of the dedicated service objects.

 #### PersonController.java